EF Hutton Reiterates Coya Therapeutics (COYA) Buy Recommendation

 AIGH Capital Management holds 560K shares representing 5.63% ownership of the company.
 No change in the last quarter.

-Greenlight Capital holds 392K shares representing 3.94% ownership of the company.
-No change in the last quarter.
+Greenlight Capital holds 393K shares representing 3.95% ownership of the company.
+In it's prior filing, the firm reported owning 392K shares, representing an increase of 0.05%.
+The firm decreased its portfolio allocation in COYA by 67.22% over the last quarter.

 Worth Venture Partners holds 138K shares representing 1.38% ownership of the company.
 No change in the last quarter.

-UBS Group holds 1K shares representing 0.01% ownership of the company.
-No change in the last quarter.See all Coya Therapeutics regulatory filings.
+UBS Group holds 3K shares representing 0.03% ownership of the company.
+In it's prior filing, the firm reported owning 1K shares, representing an increase of 57.31%.
+The firm increased its portfolio allocation in COYA by 52.61% over the last quarter.

+Tradition Wealth Management holds 1K shares representing 0.01% ownership of the company.

 This story originally appeared on Fintel.